martinjc/cmt112/part-3/labs/server.md

 We'll need a new folder in our project for this week's work.
 Make a new folder (either in the file explorer or on the command line using the `mkdir` command), and call it 'week7-server-side-js'.

+!> We'll be working with Node again today, so as we did in Week 5, we'll need to remember to add a `.gitignore` file to make sure our `node_modules` folder is not included in our Git repository

 ### A simple Web Server

 Inside the directory for this week, run the following command: